imai-laboratory/SCAINs_Reader/readme.md

-# SCAIN extraction and analysis
+# SCAIN Reader and analysis

 ## Intsallation
 Install the packages via the following command: